 In a November 8, 2006 floor statement, Senator Lugar stated that "the amendment as now written leaves the authority for deciding which countries, and when, how, and why foreign assistance should be provided, in the hands of the Secretary of State.
 The amendment does not provide statutory authority to the Secretary of Defense to establish a new foreign aid program outside the purview of the Secretary of State.
-It does authorize the Secretary of Defense to provide funding to the State Department for a new train and equip foreign assistance program...."
+It does authorize the Secretary of Defense to provide funding to the State Department for a new train and equip foreign assistance program..."

-Senator Lugar acknowledged DOD concerns that the "State Department oversight of these kinds of programs [is] cumbersome and slow."
+At the same time, Senator Lugar acknowledged DOD concerns that the "State Department oversight of these kinds of programs [is] cumbersome and slow."
 He stated: "These obstacles need to be overcome.
 State Department procedures should be streamlined and the two Departments should develop plans to push these important programs forward efficiently and quickly."
 (Congressional Record, Senate, S12495.)

-A distinct final version, as mentioned above, emerged from the conference committee.
-There were four important changes from the Senate version.
-First, the conference committee version of H.R.
-1815 stripped the leadership role from the Secretary of State and bestowed it on the recommendations to the President that strike the right balance for American interests.
+recommendations to the President that strike the right balance for American interests.
 The amendment as now written meets the concerns I had and I would request that I be listed as a co-sponsor."
 (Congressional Record, Senate, S12495.)